 BY MATTHEW HERBERT

 “Busy, busy, busy.”
-That’s what the adherents of Kurt Vonnegut’s made-up religion Bokonism say to themselves when they face an instance of life’s hidden complexity.
-Unseen powers are constantly doing things behind our backs, the Bokonist believes.
-These unbidden acts shift the plot line of our lives, often creating scenes too disorienting to understand.
+That’s what the adherents of Kurt Vonnegut’s made-up religion Bokonism say to themselves when they glimpse the hidden machinations of the established powers.
+Unseen, unaccountable forces are constantly doing things behind our backs, the Bokonist believes.
+These unbidden acts shift the plot line of our lives, often drastically.
 Example: A test reveals that some of your cells have been quietly breaking the speed limit on mitosis, blooming into a cancerous assault on your continued existence.
 “Busy, busy, busy,” you observe.
 It’s a way of taking things in stride.

-Most students of history already know that the United States busily kept up the strategy of containment even after our last soldiers left Vietnam in 1975.
+Most students of history already know that the United States was busy keeping up the strategy of containment even after our last soldiers left Vietnam.
 Although we went quiet for a few years, our national security establishment came surging back during the Reagan presidency.
 Bob Woodward’s extraordinary book Veil: The CIA’s Secret Wars 1981-1987 reveals just how busy our covert warriors kept themselves under the Gipper.

-No man makes history on his own.
-But Veil is a remarkable record of just how small a clique of elite powerbrokers can directly influence history under the right circumstances.
+Veil is a remarkable record of just how small a clique of elite powerbrokers can be and still directly influence history under the right circumstances.
 The record of the CIA’s secret wars in the 1980s is largely a biography of the last eight years of William Casey’s life.
 Casey was appointed to run the CIA in 1981 and died in office in 1987.
 While he served, Casey planned and prosecuted unconventional wars in Libya and several countries in Central America.
 His cloak-and-dagger campaigns took forms just short of unconventional war in Algeria, Indonesia, Iran, the USSR, and several countries in South America.
 He was a very busy man.

 Veil provides a meticulous documentation of Casey’s covert initiatives, but it is also much more.
 It paints a vivid picture of how Casey and his close cohorts did three remarkable things that left their imprint on national security thinking.

-First, Veil shows how Casey raised the CIA’s status from an agency of drab, academic workadays to a club of mandarins who actually shaped policy.
-Much of this transformation was due to Casey’s overt efforts to lobby politicians to see particular threats his way, but some of his success was disarmingly institutional, almost invisible.
-Under Casey, the Presidential Daily Brief was designed to help set a long-term strategic agenda for the executive branch, not just highlight the going threats to national security.
+First, Veil shows how Casey raised the CIA’s status from an agency of drab, academic functionaries to a club of mandarins who actually shaped policy.
+Much of this transformation was due to Casey’s overt efforts to lobby politicians to view particular threats his way, but some of his success was disarmingly institutional, almost invisible.
+Under Casey, the Presidential Daily Brief was designed to help set a long-term strategic agenda for the executive branch, not just highlight the current threats to national security.
 In this effort, Casey found his ideal audience in President Reagan, anti-communist ideologue who did no deep thinking.
 Reagan proved an empty vessel into which Casey poured his worldview, staring with the Daily Brief

 Second, Casey almost singlehandedly returned the CIA to the buccaneering ways pioneered by its forerunner, the Office of Strategic Services, during World War Two.
-Chastized by the findings of the Church Committee in 1975, the CIA of the late 1970s placed significant restrictions on covert activities, emphasizing the analysis of foreign intelligence from Langley over the collecting of it in Moscow, Tehran and other hostile points on the globe.
-Casey changed this bookish organizational culture, cajoling and directing his spies to become more active and take more risks.
+Chastized by the findings of the Church Committee in 1975, the CIA of the late 1970s significantly curbed its covert activities, emphasizing the analysis of foreign intelligence from Langley over the collecting of it in Moscow, Tehran and other hostile points on the globe.
+Casey transformed this bookish organizational culture, directing his spies to become more active and take more risks.
 In many ways, the history of Washington’s most dramatic foreign policy failures in the 1980s–drawing out the bloody insurgency in Nicaragua, needling Qadafi to the point where he ordered the bombing of Pan Am 103, sending the Marines to Lebanon without a mission, blindly supporting global jihadists in Afghanistan, and, of course, the Iran-Contra Affair–were the consequences of Casey’s success in emboldening his agency to do more.

 Casey couldn’t have made the case for renewed CIA muscularity without strong political backers, and he had the strongest backer of all in the person of the president.
 Casey’s third major success as DCI was his promotion, through Reagan, of a Manichean worldview that dominated Washington’s national security decision-making throughout the 1980s and re-emerged under Bush Junior.
 The world was a dangerous, complicated place, yes, but Casey convinced Reagan that the dangers boiled down to a simple formula.
 In an internal memo, Casey expressed it thus: